-RMM Service features a range of alerts to notify the provider and/or administrators about the network infrastructure nodes (servers and workstation) with the installed RMM Agent instances.
-This feature requires a special license.
-The following information is now reported in the Management Console UI on the RMM > Remote Management grid.
+RMM Service features a range of alerts to notify providers and/or administrators on events in network infrastructure (servers and workstations) with the installed RMM Agent instances.
+This feature requires licensing.
+The following alerts are available to configure in Management Console.

 - Incorrect System Time